microsoft/CopilotChatAnalytics/README.md

-# 💬 Copilot Chat Intelligence Report
+# 💬 Copilot Chat and Agent Intelligence Reports

-This report provides a view of Copilot Chat and Agent engagement to help IT and business leaders drive informed decisions around adoption, licensing, and enablement.
+This repository contains two distinct reports: Chat Intelligence and Agent Intelligence.
+Please select the appropriate template based on your specific use case.
+These reports offer insights into Copilot Chat and Agent engagement, empowering IT and business leaders to make informed decisions regarding adoption, licensing, and enablement strategies.
 ---

 <details>